hdelva/fosite/thesis/report.md

 ## Name Resolution

-Namespaces by themselves aren't enough to implement all the name resolution behavior because name resolution uses several different namespaces.
-It's possible that an identifier is only sometimes defined in a namespace, for the other cases resolution will have to continue using some other namespace.
-The unresolved paths will be carried over into the resolution in the next namespace.
-All returned mappings will have their paths merged with the unresolved paths to reflect the fact that name resolution continued in the next namespace.
-Algorithm \ref{alg:chain} shows the logic behind the implementations, the `next_namespace` function will depend on the kind of name being resolved.
+Namespaces by themselves aren't enough to implement all the name resolution behavior; name resolution uses several different namespaces.
+It's possible that a variable is sometimes uninitialized in a namespace, in which case resolution can continue using another namespace.
+The unresolved paths are carried over to the resolution in the next namespace.
+All returned mappings have their paths merged with the unresolved paths to reflect the fact that name resolution continued in the next namespace.
+Algorithm \ref{alg:chain} illustrates the general method of name resolution, the `next_namespace` function depends on the kind of name being resolved.
+An error is emitted if `unresolved` is not empty and there are no more namespaces to try.

 \begin{algorithm}
     \caption{Resolve}\label{alg:chain}